Toward a Spectral Theory of Cellular Sheaves: Toward Applications

 \section{Toward Applications}

 The increase in abstraction and technical overhead implicit in lifting spectral graph theory to cellular sheaves is nontrivial.
-However, given the utility of spectral graph theory in so many areas, the generalization to sheaves would appear to be a good investment over time.
-As this work is an initial survey of the landscape, we will not dwell on any one potential application too long here.
-Rather, we sketch some possible avenues and provide plausibility arguments.
+However, given the utility of spectral graph theory in so many areas, the generalization to sheaves would appear to be a good investment.
+As this work is an initial survey of the landscape, we quickly sketch a collection of potential applications.
+These sketches are brief enough to allow the curious to peruse, while providing experts with enough to construct details as needed.